Gabriel Magalhães

+Gabriel began his senior club career at Avaí, having graduated from the club's youth academy in 2016.
+After Avaí achieved promotion to the Campeonato Brasileiro Série A the same year, he departed for French side Lille.
+Gabriel was loaned out to Troyes and Dinamo Zagreb before returning to Lille.
+In 2020, he signed for Arsenal in a deal worth £27m.

+Gabriel made his international debut for Brazil in 2023.
+He scored his first international goal during 2026 FIFA World Cup qualification.

 Club career

 Avaí

 Gabriel Magalhães was born in the Pirituba District of São Paulo.
 At age 13, Gabriel began his career at Avaí but returned to São Paulo after a week due to homesickness.
 However, he reconsidered his decision and returned to Avaí after two weeks, eventually going on to earn his first professional contract at age 16.
 He went on to be part of the team that won promotion to Brasileiro Série A in 2017.

 Lille

-On 31 January 2017, Gabriel Magalhães joined Ligue 1 side Lille, signing a four and a half-year contract.
-When he arrived, Gabriel taught himself French and went on to conduct most of his interviews in the language.
-After playing several matches for Lille B, he was loaned to fellow Ligue 1 side Troyes by then head coach Marcelo Bielsa, before joining Croatian side Dinamo Zagreb, where he made just one league appearance for each club's senior team.
+On 31 January 2017, Gabriel joined Ligue 1 side Lille, signing a four-and-a-half-year contract.
+Upon arriving in Lille, he taught himself French and went on to conduct most of his interviews in the language.
+After playing several matches for Lille II, he was loaned to fellow Ligue 1 side Troyes, before joining Croatian side Dinamo Zagreb, where he made just one league appearance for each club's senior team.

 Gabriel returned to Lille in 2018, starting his first match on 10 February 2019 against relegation-threatened Guingamp in a 2–0 win.
 He went on to make 14 appearances over the course of the season, scoring his first goal for Lille in a 5–1 win against Paris Saint-Germain on 14 April 2019.

 The following season, Gabriel began to play more regularly, forming a centre-back partnership with José Fonte.
 Gabriel was a starter in all six of Lille's Champions League group stage matches.
 On 31 January 2020, he extended his contract with Lille until 2023.

 Lille manager Christophe Galtier spoke about the defender's patience, saying "I saw he had great potential and he was able to seize the first opportunity he got.
 He was hungry to play, and while he bided his time, he worked a lot.
 He's an example for other youngsters to follow.
 It's a sort of intelligence to behave like that.
 How often nowadays do you see players not working if they're not in the squad?"